 Stakeholder involvement in the program development will be important to its success.
 Examples of good program partners include chamber organizations, manufacturing associations, industry trade groups and even sales representatives for water-efficient equipment.
 All of these parties are in a position to provide meaningful feedback on the effectiveness of incentives and will help to market the program.

-This program can be offered to all non-single family customers; including industrial, institutional, commercial, multi-family, and large property irrigation.
+This program can be offered to all non-single-family customers; including industrial, institutional, commercial, multi-family, and large property irrigation.
 Initially, it may be necessary to market the program through targeted mail outs or newsletters, though an effective program can rely on word-of-mouth marketing once established.
 Direct contact with customers in high water use categories may also be needed to drive initial participation in the program.
 For example, a review of water use by industrial customers may reveal opportunities for savings through car wash retrofits.
 If this is the case then direct communication with car wash owners to discuss benefits of participation could be effective.

 A written program protocol is suggested for all rebate incentive programs.
-The program protocol outlines the steps to follow in considering applications, evaluating projects and issuing incentive payments.
-It is important for consistency in program implementation.
+The program protocol outlines the steps to follow in considering applications, evaluating projects and issuing incentive payments, is important for consistency in program implementation.
 Writing a program protocol is also an important exercise in identifying basic administrative tools needed for tracking progress such as a database, filing system and mechanism for obtaining water use history at sites under consideration.
 An example protocol document for a custom rebate is attached to this BMP.

 Considerations in Protocol Development: